FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Experimental Results

-For FMNIST, we adopt a $7$-layer CNN (CNN-7) with five convolutional layers and two fully connected layers.
-For CIFAR-10, we adopt VGG-11~\cite{simonyan2014very}.
-Considering the amount of computation and the number of parameters, we decouple CNN-7 and VGG-11 into modules as follows:
+We conduct two groups of experiments with two different FL optimizers respectively: FedNOVA~\cite{wang2020tackling} for global FL and FedBN~\cite{li2021fedbn} for personalized FL.
+Notice that the results in global FL and personalized FL are not comparable since they assume different test set partitions.
+We combine FADE with different FL optimizers to show the generalization of our method.

-\textbf{CNN-7}: We decouple the whole network into two modules.
-The first module [CNN-7 (1/2)] contains the first three layers and an auxiliary linear output layer, and the second module [CNN-7 (2/2)] contains the rest four layers of CNN-7.
+For FMNIST, we use a $7$-layer CNN (CNN-7) with five convolutional layers and two fully connected layers.
+We adopt two model partitions with 1 or 2 modules for CNN-7 in FADE.
+For CIFAR-10, we use VGG-11~\cite{simonyan2014very} as the model.
+We adopt four different model partitions for VGG-11 in FADE, with 1, 2, 3 or 4 modules respectively.
+We use a linear layer as the auxiliary model for each module in FADE.

-\textbf{VGG-11}: We decouple the whole network in two ways, with two modules and three modules respectively.
-For the two-module partition, the first module [VGG-11 (1/2)] contains the first six layers with an auxiliary linear output layer, and the second module [VGG-11 (2/2)] contains the rest five layers of VGG-11.
-For the three-module partition, the first module [VGG-11 (1/3)] contains the first four layers with an auxiliary linear output layer, the second module [VGG-11 (2/3)] contains the fifth and the sixth layer with an auxiliary linear output layer, and the third module [VGG-11 (3/3)] contains the rest five layers of VGG-11.
+For AT settings, we use $l_\infty$ norm to bound the perturbation and use PGD-10 to generate adversarial examples for training and testing, following \citet{zizzo2020fat}.

-The local epoch time and the number of parameters of each module are shown in Fig.~\ref{fig:profile}.
-Comparing with joint training, we can reduce the epoch time by around $40\%$ in both CNN-7 and VGG-11 when decoupling the whole model into two modules, and we can reduce the maximal number of parameters by around $50\%$ in VGG-11.
-When applying 3-module partitioning, the epoch time of VGG-11 can be further reduced to less than $40\%$ of the joint training.
-Although the number of parameters are concentrated in the second module of CNN-7, the memory usage for storing the parameters is not the main bottleneck in this case since the total number of parameters in CNN-7 is small enough (around 0.6M).
+we will compare FADE with three baselines.
+Full FedDynAT (``FedDynAT ($100\%$ AT)'')~\cite{shah2021adversarial} represents the ideal performance of federated adversarial training when all the clients are able to perform joint AT on the entire model.
+While full FedDynAT is not feasible under our constraint that only a small portion of clients can afford joint AT, we adopt partial FedDynAT as the baseline where clients with insufficient resources only perform joint standard training (ST).
+Another baseline FedRBN~\cite{hong2021federated} also allows resource-constrained devices performing joint ST only, and the robustness will be propagated by transferring the batch-normalization statistics from the clients who can afford joint AT to the clients who only perform joint ST.